-Zero hours contracts have become increasingly popular in the UK, particularly with the growth of the gig economy, the Economics Online report 1.8 million workers in the UK are on zero hour contracts, and the Office for National Statistics has reported a 300% increase in zero hour contracts since 2000.
+Zero-hour contracts have become increasingly popular in the UK, particularly with the growth of the gig economy, the Economics Online report 1.8 million workers in the UK are on zero-hour contracts, and the Office for National Statistics has reported a 300% increase in zero-hour contracts since 2000.

 Zero Hour Contract Employee rights

 By law, employees on zero-hours contracts, have the following rights;